cockroachdb/docs/v23.1/transactions.md

 There are two cases in which transaction retries can occur:

 - [Automatic retries](#automatic-retries), which CockroachDB processes for you.
-- [Client-side intervention](#client-side-intervention), which your application must handle.
+- [Client-side retry handling](transaction-retry-error-reference.html#client-side-retry-handling), which your application must handle.

 ### Automatic retries